carmigno/carmigno.github.io/_posts/2022-09-05-data-employees.md

 * Trying to recruit a new member, both you and the recruiter will receive many job **applications that don't fit your needs** and will struggle to find anyone to fill the position
     *This wastes time from both sides and deteriorates the relationship between the hiring manager and the recruiter*
 * If you don't know what is the **rarest skill** for that job description, you will not give it the right weight when picking a new recruit
-    *If you need and manage to find a Data Engineer who knows Kubernetes, maybe you should think twice before letting them know*
+    *If you need, and manage to find, a Data Engineer who knows Kubernetes, maybe you should think twice before letting them go*
 * The probability to **hire the wrong person** will be higher *They may find out the job was not what they expected and leave after an expensive recruiting and onboarding process.
 Or they may stay and opt for silent quitting.*
 * Other **teams will not understand** clearly what are the responsibilities of your team and what they can expect from them